python/cpython/Doc/howto/regex.rst

 ==================

 So far we've only covered a part of the features of regular expressions.
-In this section, we'll cover some new metacharacters, and how to use groups to retrieve portions of the text that was matched.
+In this section, we'll cover some additional metacharacters and how to retrieve portions of the text that was matched.